-

 Maintenance and repair: According to Dutch law, a tenant is obliged to take care of minor maintenance and day-to-day repairs, for example the maintenance of technical installations, the replacement of bulbs, locks, taps and glass, and the painting of the interior of the premises.
 The landlord is obliged to perform extensive and constructive maintenance and major repairs.
 As this is not mandatory law, the parties may deviate contractually.
 Furthermore, the landlord is obliged to restore defects (gebreken) (excluding defects which are attributable to the tenant) that prevent the tenant from having the undisturbed enjoyment of the lease.
 The tenant is obliged to cooperate with urgent maintenance works to and – in some cases – renovations of the leased property.
 However, note that the right to undistributed enjoyment of the leased property remains unaffected, so a (temporary) reduction of rent of other compensation may be due in such a case.

-VAT: Under Dutch law, the lease of real estate is in principle not subject to VAT (value added tax).
+VAT: Under Dutch law, the lease of real estate is in principle exempt from VAT.
 Parties, however, often opt for a lease subject to VAT as this may be beneficial for both parties and if not, parties agree upon a fee/compensation in that respect.

 Service charges: The lease agreement often provides for a clause regarding the goods and services to be provided by or on behalf of the landlord.
 The landlord will charge the tenant for the costs associated with the aforementioned services, plus a surcharge for administration costs.
 This is subject to a system of advance payments and settlements because the costs usually only become known afterwards.
 A different system may be agreed (such as triple net).